michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 * Well-suited for workloads with not too many keys (can keep in memory), but where each key's value is updated frequently (ex: updating number of times a video has been played).
 * Can break log into segment files of a certain size and perform *compaction* on closed segments.
 Compaction means throwing away duplicate keys in log and keeping only the most recent update for each key.
     * Can also merge across segments (since segments are never modified).
 Merging and compaction can happen in background threads while serving reads and writes as normal until finished.
-    * Each segment has it's own hash map with file offsets.
+    * Each segment has its own hash map with file offsets.
 * Additional details:
     * Binary format for segment files, not CSV.
     * Deleting records requires a special deletion record (a *tombstone*): can discard previous values when merging.